Tokololo/react-json-ptr-store/README.md

 # What is react-json-ptr-store?
-React-json-ptr-store is a reactive store/state that uses json-ptr-store  to manage state.
-State is set and retrieved via json pointers.
+React-json-ptr-store is a [rxjs](https://www.npmjs.com/package/rxjs) reactive store that uses [json-ptr-store](https://github.com/Tokololo/json-ptr-store#readme) to manage state.
+State is set and retrieved via [json pointers](https://datatracker.ietf.org/doc/html/rfc6901).
-> Please look at documentation for [json-ptr-store](https://www.npmjs.com/package/@tokololo/json-ptr-store).
+> Please look at documentation for [json-ptr-store](https://github.com/Tokololo/json-ptr-store#readme).
+> For the latest documentation please consult the repo  [readme](https://github.com/Tokololo/react-json-ptr-store#readme)
+> If you like react-json-ptr-store also have a look at [react-json-ptr-form](https://github.com/Tokololo/react-json-ptr-form#readme)
 # How to use
 ## Create a store
 There are two types of stores you can create.